xrapid-group/xrmold/index.md

 Figure 6.17.
 Changing spore labels

 Importantly, for continuous improvement processes, the image with corrected label will be uploaded anonymously to xRapid’s server.
-It will then be verified by a couple of trained analysts, and if the change is confirmed to be right, the image will then be versed into xRmold’s training set.
+It will then be verified by a couple of trained analysts, and if the change is confirmed to be right, the image will then be versed into xRmold’s training set and used to improve the AI’s accuracy.

 ### 6.3.6.
 Image formats and Device space

 Images are kept uncompressed depending on the space on the device.
 When the device space becomes low, images will begin to be compressed.
 This should not be apparent to the user.
 Images preferably uncompressed should be used when communicating with xRapid, as they can be re-run on our models.
 Compressing images takes them from about 3Mb to 300kb per image.

 Should the iPad run low on space, do not hesitate to contact xRapid support.

+### 6.3.7.
+Image resolution

+The image resolution can be deduced by grabbing an image of a calibrated grid.
+In all cases, it should be between 5.2 and 5.3 pixels per micrometer with the 40× objective.

+Importantly, the resolution is checked for each microscope, but the results of the AI diagnostic do not depend strongly on it.
+The detector is essentially size agnostic.

 ## 6.4.
 ARTIFICIAL INTELLIGENCE